CLCK0622/ASUS-Z490P-10700k-6600xt_Hackintosh-OpenCore-EFI/README.md

 Go to the top-right corner then click fork.

-After finishing configuration, create a pull request and I will consider merging it.
+After finishing configuration, create a pull request, mark what has been changed and I will consider merging it.